sdziallas/comp55/docs/labs/9-Github.md

 To get rid of the red marks,
 the martyr should drag the file from unstaged to staged changes, in the git staging view.
-(Alternatively, they could also right click on the file and choose *Team-> Add To Index* after saving.)
+(Alternatively, they could also right-click on the file and choose *Team-> Add To Index* after saving.)
 The icons will update to indicate that the file will be added to the repository
 ![add icon](lab9media/media/addicon.png):